 Risk reduction strategies include knowledge or behaviors to use in-the-moment should an act of violence take place.
 Some individuals may feel safer knowing that risk reduction strategies exist.
-Some also may feel more empowered to address situations after learning different risk reduction strategies.
-Below are risk reduction strategies that are incorporated throughout all primary and ongoing prevention and awareness programs:
+Somealso may feel more empowered to address situations after learning different risk reduction strategies.
+Below are risk reduction strategies that are incorporated throughout all primary and ongoing preventionand awareness programs:

 - Understand consent.
 Consent is a mutual, affirmative, voluntary, and revocable agreement by each participant to engage in sexual activity.
 An informed verbal "yes" must accompany positive and engaging body language. - The initiator of sexual activity is responsible for receiving consent from their partner.
 Obtaining consent is a continuous process, meaning consent to kissing doesn't mean consent to everything else.
 Consent is voluntary and can be withdrawn at any time.
 Consent must be given without coercion, force, threats or intimidation by the initiator. - Understand the influence of alcohol and other substances.
 Consent cannot be given when someone is under the influence of drugs and/or alcohol.
-However, perpetrators may attempt to use alcohol and/or drugs to facilitate a sexual assault.
+However, perpetrators may attempt touse alcohol and/or drugs to facilitate a sexual assault.
 Statistically, the majority of reported sexual assaults occur while one or both parties are under the influence of alcohol or drugs.
-Alcohol or drugs are never an excuse for choosing to violate another person. - There are a number of drugs that may be added to beverages with the intent of altering the consciousness or incapacitating a person without their knowledge.
-Substances are particularly dangerous when combined with alcohol, and often produce amnesia, leaving a victim unclear about what occurred.
+Alcohol or drugs are never an excuse for choosing to violate another person. - There are several drugs that may be added to beverages with the intent of altering the consciousness or incapacitating a person without their knowledge.
+Substances are particularlydangerous when combined with alcohol, and often produce amnesia, leaving a victim unclearabout what occurred.
 These drugs can facilitate criminal activity; most often acts of sexual misconduct or sexual assault. - Know the definition of sexual assault.
 Sexual assault is any unwanted, non-consensual behavior from kissing and fondling to rape.
-Ignorance of the law or of University policy concerning sexual assault, sexual misconduct and sexual harassment is never an excuse for non-consensual sexual behavior. - Identify common behaviors that often precede an assault.
-Recognizable red flags include seeing someone who is attempting to separate an intoxicated individual from their friends, or continuing to pour drinks for an individual who is clearly beyond their limit. - Take action as a responsive bystander if you see those behaviors happening.
-You can help someone who is intoxicated by reconnecting them with their friends, or calling a CSO to escort that person to an area of safety.
+Ignorance of the law or of university policy concerning sexual assault, sexual misconduct and sexual harassment is never an excuse fornon-consensual sexual behavior. - Identify common behaviors that often precede an assault.
+Recognizable red flags include seeing someone who is attempting to separate an intoxicated individual from their friends orcontinuing to pour drinks for an individual who is clearly beyond their limit. - Take action as a responsive bystander if you see those behaviors happening.
+You can help someone who is intoxicated by reconnecting them with their friends or calling a CSO to escortthat person to an area of safety.